Beautiful Anne sent this request via e-mail:

-I realize that cuffed shorts are all the rage, so semi-constricting hems are everywhere.
-But I still believe that shorts should not cut into or subdivide the thigh.
+Semi-constricting hems are sometimes unavoidable when you sit down, but I still believe that shorts should not cut into or subdivide the thigh when you’re standing.
 If you go for a style that fits closely, make sure it has some stretch.

 And, as is the case with ALL bottoms, shorts should not cause your midsection to spill out over the waistband.
 When you try on shorts at a store, bring a fitted top into the dressing room, too, so you can be sure they’ll sit flat and quiet against your midsection.

 What else should I consider?